volodymyrhudyma/blog/content/blog/2020-07-01-5-things-i-have-learned-during-3-years-of-react.md

 title: 5 things I have learned during 3 years of React
 tag:
   - React
+metaDescription: Read about some of my most important takeaways after 3 years of working with ReactJs.
+Understanding them is one of the keys to becoming a good programmer and a valuable person in the team.
 teaser: Recently it turned out, that I have been working with React for a little over 3 years, so now is the perfect time to summarize what I have learned during this adventure...